theatrizó

 Phonetic Spelling: (theh-at-rid'-zo)

-Short Definition: I make a public show of
+Definition: to make a spectacle of

-Definition: I make a public show of, expose to public shame.
+Usage: I make a public show of, expose to public shame.

 Cognate: 2301 theatrízō (from 2302 /théatron, "theatre") – to ridicule, making a public spectacle out of someone, putting them on exhibit for public jest and mockery (used only in Heb 10:33).
 See 2300 (theáomai).